 How popular is the baby name Xanthe in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Xanthe and check out all the blog posts that mention the name Xanthe.
+Plus, check out all the blog posts that mention the name Xanthe.

 A reader named Lisa writes: